klever12/Search-Books/README.md

 ## Project Setup

-In order to clone and run this repository, you will need to have Git and [Python 3.x](https://www.python.org/download/releases/3.0/).
+In order to clone and run this repository, you will need to have Git, [Python 3.x](https://www.python.org/download/releases/3.0/), and the [Python termcolor module](https://pypi.org/project/termcolor/).
 Then in the command line, you can do:

 ```bash